-The model was initialized using the wind profile and the atmospheric stability profile shown in 241 Fig. 2.
-A portion of the Rocky Mountains range (the rectangular area in Fig. 1), downstream 242 of the Grand Junction meteorological station (for the predominant flow direction), with a (zonal) 243 length of 223 km and a (meridional) width of 144 km was chosen as the lower boundary condition.
-244 The terrain elevation data come from the U.S. Geological Survey 1 arc-second resolution national 245 elevation dataset (NED), resampled to 1 km.
+The model was initialized using the wind profile and the atmospheric stability profile shown in Fig. 2.
+A portion of the Rocky Mountains range (the rectangular area in Fig. 1), downstream of the Grand Junction meteorological station (for the predominant flow direction), with a (zonal) length of 223 km and a (meridional) width of 144 km was chosen as the lower boundary condition.
+The terrain elevation data come from the U.S. Geological Survey's 1-arc-s resolution national elevation dataset (NED), resampled to 1 km.
 Open lateral boundary conditions were used.
-The real 246 orography was placed approximately in the middle of the computational domain in order to avoid 247 steep terrain at the lateral boundaries.
-Numerical instability arising from high vertical velocities 248 as the incoming flow moves from flat to steep terrain was avoided by applying a smoothing along 249 the edges of the topography.
-In particular, 10 grid-points were used to smooth the terrain elevation 250 departing from the edge of the topography.
-The total size of the simulation domain is $400 \times 400$ km.
-251 Although by choosing such a large mountainous region as a forcing the effects of the Coriolis force 252 on the dynamics of mountain waves may become important $(af/U \ge 1)$ , where a is a characteristic 253 mountain half-width, f is the Coriolis parameter and U is a velocity scale for the background 254 wind), in this study rotation effects are neglected (by imposing f = 0).
-The ambiguous definition 255 of mountain width in this case with complex terrain makes af/U difficult to estimate. af/U is 256 much less than 1 if calculated taking into account a typical value for the width of single peaks in 257 the mountain range (i.e. a = 10 km, following Doyle et al. (2000)), but on the contrary, is large 258 and greater than 1 if calculated considering the mountainous region as a whole (i.e. $a \approx 100$ km).
-259 In order to assess to what extent the presence of the Earth's rotation can influence the generation 260 and propagation of mountain waves, a simulation in which the Coriolis force was allowed to act 261 on the flow perturbations was run.
-Although some discrepancies were found between the two 262 experiments with and without Earth's rotation, the overall flow pattern and, most importantly, the 263 location of flow instability regions was only marginally affected.
-This in principle means that 264 for our purposes the effect of the small-scale individual mountains is dominant, and that for the 265 semi-idealized simulations presented here rotation effects are nearly negligible.
-266
+The real orography was placed approximately in the middle of the computational domain in order to avoid steep terrain at the lateral boundaries.
+Numerical instability arising from high vertical velocities as the incoming flow moves from flat to steep terrain was avoided by applying a smoothing along the edges of the topography.
+In particular, 10 grid points were used to smooth the terrain elevation departing from the edge of the topography.
+The total size of the simulation domain is $400\,\mathrm{km} \times 400\,\mathrm{km}$.

+Although by choosing such a large mountainous region as a forcing the effects of the Coriolis force on the dynamics of mountain waves may become important $(af/U \ge 1)$, where a is a characteristic mountain half-width, f is the Coriolis parameter, and U is a velocity scale for the background wind), in this study rotation effects are neglected (by imposing f = 0).
+The ambiguous definition of mountain width in this case with complex terrain makes af/U difficult to estimate.
+The value of af/U is much less than 1 if calculated taking into account a typical value for the width of single peaks in the mountain range [i.e., $a = 10 \, \mathrm{km}$, following Doyle et al. (2000)], but on the contrary, it is large and of order 1 if calculated considering the mountainous region as a whole (i.e., $a \approx 100 \, \mathrm{km}$).